garima26jain/transcript-intelligence/README.md

 > An agentic platform that turns ~100 call transcripts (support, external, internal) into stakeholder-grade insights for Sales, CS, PM, and Engineering leaders.

-**Take-home assignment**.
-Plan and architecture in `/Users/garimajain/.claude/plans/assume-yourself-as-an-dreamy-starlight.md`.
-This repo is the implementation.

 ---

 ## What this is (and what it isn't)